jbfish00/statsofplato.github.io/_posts/2023-10-10-hapax-how-to.md

 ## What is a Hapax Legomenon?

 For the many of you that aren't extraordinarily familiar with Greek, *hapax legomenon* literally means "being said once".
-Thus, in linguistics, a hapax legomenon is a word that is found only once within a corpus of language.
-Certainly, finding such words is very interesting, and that should be enough reason to want to find hapax legomena in a corpus, but practical uses exist as well for this linguistic phenomenon.
+Thus, in linguistics, a hapax legomenon, or just hapax, is a word that is found only once within a corpus of language.
+Certainly, finding such words is very interesting, and that should be enough reason to want to find hapaxes in a corpus, but practical uses exist as well for this linguistic phenomenon.
 Finding singly used words in a corpus can help in a great many tasks ranging from simply finding typos to more complex analyses such as semantic analysis, authorship attribution, textual dating, and personal stylometric analysis.

 STEP 1: Import Libraries and Load Corpus
 ---